dragan717080/Airbnb/README.md

 - **Tailwind CSS** - Tailwind CSS is a utility-first CSS framework that provides a wide range of pre-designed utility classes, allowing for rapid and flexible UI development.

-Utilizing the latest frontend technologies, it creates seamless and immersive user experience with its fluidity and responsiveness.
+At the moment its focus is on using the last frontend technologies to provide seamless and immersive user experience.
 In future more features will be added.

 - **App Hosted on Vercel** - <a href = 'https://airbnb-amber-pi.vercel.app/'>https://airbnb-amber-pi.vercel.app/</a>